 Have extinguishers serviced annually

 Be sure you have a reputable extinguisher-maintenance company perform the inspection and service.
-The inspector will thoroughly check the extinguisher for any issues listed above and will recharge, repair or replace any extinguishers as needed.
+The inspector will thoroughly check the extinguisher for any issues listed above and will recharge, repair, or replace any extinguishers as needed.

-During an emergency is not when you want to find out that your fire extinguisher is not working.
+An emergency is not when you want to find out that your fire extinguisher is not working.
 Regular inspections and maintenance are an easy way to ensure that it won’t let you down when you need it.